Your Gentle Dentist in Boise

 Forms of Sedation We Offer

-At Maple Grove Dentistry, we offer two types of sedation.
+At Maple Grove Dentistry, we offer three types of sedation.
 Dr. Jensen will help you decide which option will work best for you during your consultation.

 He will consider the procedure being performed and your level of stress and anxiety, and make a recommendation that he feels will offer you the most comfort.